What is Drawdown?

 Track your FTMO daily drawdown limit in real time.
 Pre-configured for FTMO's 5% daily loss rule on Challenge and Verification accounts.

-Track your MyFundedFX daily drawdown in real time.
-Pre-configured for MyFundedFX's daily loss limits across all account sizes.
+Track your FundedNext daily drawdown in real time.
+Pre-configured for FundedNext's Stellar 2-Step daily loss limits across all account sizes.